entrypoint-lv/DataTableQueryBuilder/docs/guide/basic-usage.md

 Your datatable will send requests to the back-end and expect server to return the correct rows (in form of a JSON array) to display them in the UI.

-A `data` property in column configuration contains a property name of a row object in the returned JSON array, for example:
+A `data` property in column configuration points to a property of an element in the returned JSON array, for example:

 ```js
 [